- Home

 Polypropylene (PP)

-Polyproylene insulation (PP) is very similar to polyethylene (PE) insulation, but has a wider temperature range of -30° Celsius to +105° Celsius.
+Polypropylene insulation (PP) is very similar to polyethylene (PE) insulation but has a wider temperature range of -30° Celsius to +105° Celsius.
 PP insulation is commonly used primarily for thin-wall primary insulations and can be foamed to improve its electrical properties.

 Polyurethane (PUR)